barrowclift/barrowclift.github.io/_posts/2015-07-15-fearful-computing.markdown

 Now let's try to find a random photo on iOS.
 It's in your Photos app.

 There's a powerful lesson to be learned from this.
 Humanistic operating systems and apps are an achievable goal, we've gotten close (iOS) and almost unanimously achieved it in some cases ([Vesper](http://vesperapp.co)).
-With the roaring success of Apple's user-first design leaving Windows and their IT department-first design scrambling to keep up it's clear that humanistic design is winning, and there's nothing to fear about that. ⌘
+With the roaring success of Apple's user-first design leaving Windows and their <span class="small-caps">IT</span> department-first design scrambling to keep up it's clear that humanistic design is winning, and there's nothing to fear about that. ⌘

 ----------

 [^x86]: Refers to the [family of microprocessors](https://en.wikipedia.org/wiki/X86) used in most computers today.
 Windows split the Program Files folder in two so that one could be for 32-bit apps and the other for 64-bit apps.
 [Why didn’t they just abstract this needless detail away from users](http://superuser.com/a/442269)?
-In plain English because they wanted to make their lives and the lives of IT departments easier and didn't give a damn if it confused you.
+In plain English because they wanted to make their lives and the lives of <span class="small-caps">IT</span> departments easier and didn't give a damn if it confused you.